gilmoreorless/jquery-dom-line/README.md

 ## TODO

-* Test across browsers and jQuery versions
+* Test across different jQuery versions
+* Add option to calculate CSS props without creating the line elem - can be used for animation positions